ut-amrl/spot-vrl/datasets/README.md

 ## 06winter

+The dependency tree is messy here

-Derived from 00initial.
+- Originally derived from 00initial.
+- Partially derived from 02shadows (concrete_shadow).
+This was used to train a gen2 model, but it was not given a new dataset index and label.
+The gen1 model was trained without the concrete_shadow rosbag in the data.

-TODO: this should really be reordered to index 01 and extended by other datasets.
+Note: this should really be reordered to index 01 and extended by other datasets, including the current 01pebble dataset.

 Adds winter foliage for bush and grass terrains.